Year-round tax-planning and tax-saving strategies

 PRO TIP:

-Year-end is a good time to make any adjustments needed to stay in your target tax bracket for the current year while also planning for the next year.
+Year-end is a good time to make any adjustments needed to stay in your target tax bracket for the current year while planning for the next year.
 You may also want to revisit your strategy any time you have an income change, such as when you receive a bonus or take distributions from an IRA.

 2. Look for income exclusions

 The IRS excludes certain income sources from federal income tax, which can help lower your overall income.
 For example, income from Roth IRAs and from municipal bonds is free from federal income tax.
-Balancing income distributions across taxable, tax-free, and tax-deferred accounts may also reduce your income.
+Balancing distributions across taxable, tax-free, and tax-deferred accounts may also reduce your income.

 PRO TIP:

-3. Manage capital gains
+3. Manage capital gain

 PRO TIP: